eirikt/default-webapp-heroku/README.md

   This is a transient ("temp") folder named `build`.
 - Dedicated _folder for public files_.
   It increases security, and makes multiple build steps easier.
+  A typical example is transpiling and then minifying.
   This is a transient ("temp") folder named `public`.
 - [Automatic client reload when client-side code changes](https://github.com/eirikt/default-webapp-heroku/commit/5df6035f7a3c6c97db58f9abb08265f9f505a8f8)
 - [Automatic server restart when serve-side code changes](https://github.com/eirikt/default-webapp-heroku/commit/c164227534f561bcf845e237b64de6af7dc559b3)